timgates42/d4/docs/d4-doc.md

 [Ⓣ][52]

 The stacked column chart has two axes (`x` and `y`).
 By default the stacked
-column expects continious scale for the `y` axis and a discrete scale for
+column expects continuous scale for the `y` axis and a discrete scale for
 the `x` axis.
 The stacked column has the following default features:

 ##### Features